 - When you set the tag-profile in the global configuration mode, you need to enable tag-profile on per port basis using the tag-profile enable command.
 Only the tag-profile enabled ports use the user-configured tag-profile.
 The remaining ports continue using system default tag-profile.
-Using this method, Q-in-Q can be achieved even if ingress and egress ports are in a single device. - For more information, refer to Enabling 802.1ad tagging on page 309. - One global tag profile with a number between 0 and 0xffff can be configured on stackable devices. - On individual ports, if tag-profile is enabled, it points to the global tag profile. - Tag-profile can also be enabled for provisional ports.
+Using this method, Q-in-Q can be achieved even if ingress and egress ports are in a single device. - For more information, refer to Enabling 802.1ad tagging on page 309. - One global tag profile can be configured on a stackable device.
+For ICX 8200 devices, the number will be between 0 and 0xfffe.
+For all other devices, the number will be between 0 and 0xffff. - On individual ports, if tag-profile is enabled, it points to the global tag profile. - Tag-profile can also be enabled for provisional ports.